 Electric shower running cold water only

-Find a Gas Safe engineer near you →⚠️ Any electrical work on shower units must comply with Part P Building Regulations.
+Post a job — we'll find you an engineer →⚠️ Any electrical work on shower units must comply with Part P Building Regulations.
 Internal repairs to electric showers should be carried out by a qualified electrician or approved plumber.
 Always isolate the electricity supply before opening a shower unit.

 Not sure if this matches your problem?